Home Just for Fun Amazing Koalas stories in Australia

-Amazing Koala stories in Australia
+Amazing Koalas stories in Australia

-Amazing Koala stories in Australia
+Amazing Koalas stories in Australia

 Australia is a land of extremes – sometimes with temperatures over 40 degrees!
 The climate can sometimes be extreme, with significant floods or devastating fires.
 These conditions affect humans, nature and sometimes even koalas – Australia’s cutest animals.
 Here is what can happen when weather conditions become intense on the mainland.
 Following heatwaves or fires, koalas have found themselves thirsty.
 Discover their amazing stories…

-Joey – The abandoned baby koala
+Story of Joey – The abandoned baby koala

 Joey is a cute little baby koala who was found trembling, in critical condition on the veranda of an Australian family.
 He was abandoned by his mother and got disoriented by the extreme heat.
 These extreme weather conditions forced Joey – the little baby koala – to climb down from his tree to find some freshness on the family’s veranda.
 And to let you know…koalas usually don’t have to drink water – cause they hydrate naturally by eating eucalyptus leaves…

-Sam – The thirsty koala
+The thirsty koala helped by the firefighter

 This story is one of the most famous koala stories in Australia!
 Sam – who owes his nickname to the firefighter David Tree – is a koala who was found wounded in the midst of ashes.
 After the region of Mirboo North had to face some serious fires, Sam the koala was saved by David the firefighter.
 David immediately brought him relief by making him drink out of his water bottle.
 These images spread the world…